 Hills and Mountains

-sportscotland Avalanche Information Service: SAIS publish the daily forecasts of the avalanche, snow, and mountain conditions at the 5 most popular areas of Scotland during the season, with a continuing pilot period for the Torridon area.
+sportscotland Avalanche Information Service: SAIS publishes the daily reports of observed and forecast, avalanche, snow, and mountain conditions at the 5 most popular areas of Scotland during the season, with a continuing pilot period for the Torridon area.

-Mountain Training Association: The MTA is a membership organisation for climbing, walking and mountain leaders in the UK and Ireland.
+Mountain Training Association: The MTA is the nationally recognised membership organisation for climbing, walking and mountain leaders in the UK and Ireland.

 John Muir Trust: JMT are the leading wild land conservation charity in the UK.
 Inspired by the work, spirit and legacy of John Muir, our members care passionately about wild places wherever they may be, and the diversity of life they support.